axelvaldez/radical-companies/_posts/RADICAL COMPANIES/2022-04-28-The-Weakmess-of-Progressive-Organizations.markdown

    <td style="vertical-align:text-top; text-align:right; ">WL Gore</td>
    <td style="padding-left:1ex; width:1ex; "></td>
    <td style="padding-right:1ex; width:1ex; border-left:1px black solid; "></td>
    <td>This is the exception.
-It has a CEO and other “entitled” positions required by the US legal system, but they are elected.</td>
+It has a CEO and other “entitled” positions required by the US legal system, but they are elected and have a limited role.</td>
   </tr>
   <tr>
    <th colspan="3" style="text-align:right; width:30%; ">MICRO-COMMUNITIES</th>